Germey/LaravelGeetest/README.md

 If you want to change the Geetest Ajax Url, you can configure it in `config/geetest.php`, change `url` as you like, but at this time you need to add extra routes in your `routes.php` (Laravel 5.2 or former ) or `routes/web.php` (Laravel 5.3 or later).
 And you need to add a triat in your controller.

-For example, If you add this route,
+For example, If you add this route:

 ```php
 Route::get('auth/geetest','Auth\AuthController@getGeetest');
 ```

-you need to add  `Germey\Geetest\GeetestCaptcha` in your `AuthController`
+you need to add  `Germey\Geetest\GeetestCaptcha` in your `AuthController`:

 ```php
 use Germey\Geetest\GeetestCaptcha;